huiyugan/tartancalib/README.md

 * Sebastian Scherer

 ## References
 The calibration approaches used in TartanCalib are documented in the following paper.
-Please cite this paper, and the appropriate papers on Kalibr's repository when using this toolbox or parts of it in an academic publication.
+Please cite this paper, and the appropriate papers on [Kalibr's](https://github.com/ethz-asl/kalibr/) repository when using this toolbox or parts of it in an academic publication.

-1. Bardienus P Duisterhof, Yaoyu Hu, Si Heng Teng, Michael Kaess, Sebastian Scherer (2022).
-TartanCalib: Iterative Wide-Angle Lens Calibration using Adaptive SubPixel Refinement of AprilTags.
-Submitted to  Proceedings of the IEEE International Conference on Robotics and Automation (ICRA).

         @article{duisterhof2022tartancalib,
-  title={TartanCalib: Iterative Wide-Angle Lens Calibration using Adaptive SubPixel Refinement of AprilTags}, author={Duisterhof, Bardienus P and Hu, Yaoyu and Teng, Si Heng and Kaess, Michael and Scherer, Sebastian}, journal={arXiv preprint arXiv:2210.02511}, year={2022}
+          title={TartanCalib: Iterative Wide-Angle Lens Calibration using Adaptive SubPixel Refinement of AprilTags}, author={Duisterhof, Bardienus P and Hu, Yaoyu and Teng, Si Heng and Kaess, Michael and Scherer, Sebastian}, journal={arXiv preprint arXiv:2210.02511},
+          year={2022}
         }

 ## Acknowledgments
 This work is built upon the [Kalibr](https://github.com/ethz-asl/kalibr) toolbox.